 Sticky Rice Rollies are lunchbox treats and a favorite snack of Chinese...Continue Reading

-Use one or your favorite combination of stir-fry vegetables.
+Use one or your favorite combination of stir fry vegetables in this garlic chives & tofu Stir Fry.
 We like bok choy, garlic chives, carrots, red peppers and smoked/baked tofu.
-I’ve also used whatever I find seasonally at the farmers markets – hearty greens, cabbage, summer squash, zu...Continue Reading
+I’ve also used whatever I find seasonally at the farmers markets –...Continue Reading

-Sesame Teriyaki Chicken is a popular favorite and now healthy and easy with our natural, ready-to-use cooking sauces.
-Kids love it!
+The Sesame Teriyaki Chicken is a popular favorite dish and is now healthy and easy to make.
+This dish contains our natural, ready-to-use cooking sauces.
+In addition, kids love it!

-Wild Wild East BBQ & Teriyaki sauce is different from many commercial brands because it's sweetened with fresh...Continue Reading
+The Wild Wild East BBQ & Teriyaki sauce is different from many ...Continue Reading

-Natalie's "invention is the mother of necessity" creation after a farm share pick up that had more turnips and rutabagas than she knew what to do with.
+Natalie's five spice rutabaga or "invention is the mother of necessity" creation came to be after a farm share pick up that had more turnips and rutabagas than she knew what to do with.
 The natural sweetness comes from the steamed rutabaga.
-Turnips or cauliflower can be substitutes, ...Continue Reading
+In additi...Continue Reading

 Ni Hao, Y'All!
-My Sweet Hottie (mild), our natural, award-winning dipping sauce and dressing is chocked full 'o' fresh peaches, ginger, garlic, and honey and delicious on salads.
-In one step, create a scrumptious Kale Salad for non-kale eaters; Swe...Continue Reading
+Fresh Peach Salad Dressing with my Sweet Hottie (mild), our natural, award-winning dipping sauce and dressing.
+In addition, this dish is chocked full 'o' fresh peaches, ginger, garlic, and honey and delicious on salads.
+In one step, ...Continue Reading

 Chicken Wonton Soup is a quick and easy soup recipe that is ready in just 30 minutes.
 Our family enjoys soups any time of the year, believing that hot or spicy foods help "cool" the body through perspiration.
 Traditionally in Asia, noodle soups had...Continue Reading